‘Alaskan Bush People’ Recap: Noah Shocks Family With Baby Announcement

 “Noah brings great joy to my heart.
 It’s amazing that the youngest of five boys, he was the first to get married and the first to have a child.
 It’s very wonderful.”

 It was because of this diagnosis that the family decided to relocate to Washington to build a new homestead.
-But after several rounds of cancer treatments Brown was told by doctors that she was “cancer-free”.
+But after several rounds of cancer treatments, Brown was told by doctors that she was “cancer-free.”

 “I thank God that he let me live to see [the new baby],” she declared.

-Noah was excited by his mother’s enthusiastic response on the news she was becoming a grandmother, but wonders at how the other members of the family are taking it.
+Noah was excited by his mother’s enthusiastic response of the news she was becoming a grandmother but wonders at how the other members of the family are taking it.

 Here's to new beginnings…..and a brand new season of #AlaskanBushPeople! ????Wolf pack party starts NOW. ???? pic.twitter.com/w6TmgGkYrA